-- z) "Gaming supplier" means an individual, corporation or other entity that makes, sells, advertises, or distributes gaming supplies either directly or indirectly to a licensed charitable organization in Alberta. - aa) "Gaming worker supplier" means an entity that is paid directly or indirectly to provide one or more raffle workers to assist a licensed charitable organization with the conduct and management of its raffle. - bb) "Generic accounts" means a shared user or role account that can be used by more than one person. - cc) "Gross raffle revenue" means the total of all funds raised from the sale of raffle tickets. - dd) "Joint venture raffle" means a contractual agreement between two or more eligible licensed charitable organizations to conduct a raffle event jointly. - ee) "Licence" means a gaming licence issued by AGLC to a charitable or religious organization or board of a fair or exhibition authorizing the organization or board to conduct one or more gaming events. - ff) "Licensed charitable organization" means a charitable or religious organization or the board of a fair or exhibition holding a valid raffle licence issued by AGLC. - gg) "Manufacturer's suggested retail price" (or MSRP) means the cost a manufacturer assigns a product for sale by retailers. - hh) "Member of the public" means a member of the population who has no role in the conduct and management of the raffle and is not a member of the licensed charitable organization. - ii) "Minor" means a person under the age of 18 years. - jj) "Online prize distribution" means sending a winner a prize by email or over the internet (e.g., the prize winner downloads a voucher or gift certificate for redemption or receives an electronic funds transfer). - kk) "Online ticket distribution" means a computer software platform used to send a ticket to the purchaser through the internet. - "Online ticket ordering" means a computer software platform that receives ticket orders through the internet and may process payments in real time.
-The charitable organization handles the ticket order(s) prior to providing the raffle ticket to the purchaser (e.g., confirming order details, processing the payment, confirming receipt of payment).
+- aa) "Gaming worker supplier" means an entity that is paid directly or indirectly to provide one or more raffle workers to assist a licensed charitable organization with the conduct and management of its raffle. - bb) "Generic accounts" means a shared user or role account that can be used by more than one person. - cc) "Gross raffle revenue" means the total of all funds generated from the sale of raffle tickets. - dd) "Joint venture raffle" means a contractual agreement between two or more eligible licensed charitable organizations to conduct a raffle event jointly. - ee) "Licence" means a gaming licence issued by AGLC to a charitable or religious organization or board of a fair or exhibition authorizing the organization or board to conduct one or more gaming events. - ff) "Licensed charitable organization" means a charitable or religious organization or the board of a fair or exhibition holding a valid raffle licence issued by AGLC. - gg) "Manufacturer's suggested retail price" (or MSRP) means the cost a manufacturer assigns a product for sale by retailers. - hh) "Member of the public" means a member of the population who has no role in the conduct and management of the raffle and is not a member of the licensed charitable organization. - ii) "Minor" means a person under the age of 18 years. - jj) "Online prize distribution" means sending a winner a prize by email or over the internet (e.g., the prize winner downloads a voucher or gift certificate for redemption or receives an electronic funds transfer). - kk) "Online ticket distribution" means a computer software platform used to send a ticket to the purchaser through the internet. - (Online ticket ordering" means a computer software platform that receives ticket orders through the internet and may process payments in real time.
+The charitable organization handles the ticket order(s) prior to providing the raffle ticket to the purchaser (e.g., confirming order details, processing the payment, confirming receipt of payment). - mm) "Online ticket sales" means an ERS with the abilities to facilitate ticket purchases through the internet including, but not limited to, ticket ordering, processing of payments in real time, and generating the ticket for distribution.

+Original signed by

-DATE ISSUED: February 2, 2021 AUTHORITY: Original signed by Len Rhodes
+DATE ISSUED: May 2, 2022 AUTHORITY: Len Rhodes

+-